15. Templates¶

 Figure 6: Create New Template

-Click on the library section to create a template from the master list.
+- Click on the ‘From Library’ tab to import the template from the library.

 Figure 8: Create New Template From Library

-You can also create a template from a local file in the last section.
+- We can also create a template from a local file.
 Click to add or drag-and-drop files from your machine to upload as a template.

 Figure 9: Create New Template From File